Zeus097/Fitness-Data-Analyzer/README.md

 ### Fitness Data Analyser is a School Project.
 This code was taken in an unfinished state by my lecturer in order to practice on an already started project.
 Operations are described.

-    importing the provided code from my lecturer to start its modification.
+    imported the provided code from my lecturer to start its modification.

 #### The modification timeline is not in sequential order because changes were made after already updated code and over and over again.